jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 1. Encode the weight as `beta`
 1. Generate the VIDPF correction words and keys for `alpha` and `beta`

+    > NOTE Each correction word has length `flp.MEAS_LEN`.
+We could save a
+    > little bit of communication by truncating the weights according to
+    > `flp.truncate()`.
+However, we still need to encode the full weight at
+    > least once, either separately or at the first level of the VIDPF tree.
+    > See issue \#98 for details.

 1. Compute each Aggregator's FLP joint randomness part by hashing its share of `beta` with its FLP seed, its VIDPF key, and the VIDPF correction words
 1. Compute the FLP joint randomness seed by hashing the joint randomness parts